HeyHeyChicken/No-Clock/README.md

 ## Compatibility

-**My LaMetric Time** has only been officially tested on Chromium based browser and <a href="https://github.com/HeyHeyChicken/My-LaMetric-Time-Android">Android</a>.
+**No-Clock** has only been officially tested on Chromium based browser and <a href="https://github.com/HeyHeyChicken/My-LaMetric-Time-Android">Android</a>.

 ## License key

 **The license key is obligatory.**

-If you use **My LaMetric Time** for purposes not intended toward monetary compensation such as, but not limited to, teaching, academic research, evaluation, testing and experimentation, pass the phrase `'non-commercial-and-evaluation'` in the "/settings.json" file, as presented below:
+If you use **No-Clock** for purposes not intended toward monetary compensation such as, but not limited to, teaching, academic research, evaluation, testing and experimentation, pass the phrase `'non-commercial-and-evaluation'` in the "/settings.json" file, as presented below:

 ```json
 {